ianchanning/neural-network-js/tutorial/slides.tex.md

 # Start somewhere

-Initialise our weights to either 0 or small random values.
+Initialise our weights to either 0 or small random values

 Add `weights` to `generator()` and return